dbt-labs/dbt-athena/README.md

   See https://github.com/dbt-athena/dbt-athena/issues/103 for more details.

 * Snapshot does not support dropping columns from the source table.
 If you drop a column make sure to drop the column from the snapshot as well.
 Another workaround is to NULL the column in the snapshot definition to preserve history

+## Contracts

+The adapter partly supports contract definition.
+* Concerning the `data_type`, it is supported but needs to be adjusted for complex types.
+They must be specified entirely (for instance `array<int>`) even though they won't be checked.
+Indeed, as dbt recommends, we only compare the broader type (array, map, int, varchar).
+The complete definition is used in order to check that the data types defined in athena are ok (pre-flight check).
+* the adapter does not support the constraints since no constraints don't exist in Athena.

 ## Contributing